-Click through the sweet fall '12 lookbook, shop Kora designs here, and keep up the good work!
+Click through the sweet fall '12 lookbook, shop Kora designs here

 Photo: Courtesy of Kora